telatin/seqfu2/docs/tools/amplicheck.md

 # seqfu amplicheck

-`seqfu amplicheck` inspects paired-end amplicon FASTQ files and writes a JSON report with DADA2-style quality-control recommendations.
+`seqfu amplicheck` inspects single-end or paired-end amplicon FASTQ files and writes a JSON report with DADA2-style quality-control recommendations.
 It does not run DADA2 or R.

 ![Screenshot of "seqfu amplicheck"]({{site.baseurl}}/img/seqfu-amplicheck.png "SeqFu amplicheck report")